ritza-co/replit-teachers/02-building-a-centralised-autograder.md

             print("Sorry, something went wrong")
 ```

-Change the url to the one that you copied in the final step of the server set up, as this is where the students' assignments will be submitted.
+Change the URL to the one that you copied in the final step of the server setup, as this is where the students' assignments will be submitted.

 ### Testing it all out